rmylonas/MetaDB/README.md

 ## ISAtab creation

 Before starting your experiment, an ISAtab file containing the metadata information of your experiment(s) has to be created.
-To assure compatibility, ISAtab files should be created using MetaboLights (version ???). *Investigation*, *Studies* and *Assays* have to be created as described in the [MetaboLights documentation](http://www.ebi.ac.uk/metabolights/???).
+To assure compatibility, ISAtab files should be created using MetaboLights. *Investigation*, *Studies* and *Assays* have to be created as described in the [MetaboLights documentation](http://www.ebi.ac.uk/metabolights/).

-While entering the *Assay* informations, you can leave free the MSAcquisitionNames(??). *MetaDB* will take care of sample randomization and adding standard mixes and blanks (see section *Instrument and Methods* for further details).
+While entering the *Assay* informations, you can leave free the field *MS Assay Names*. *MetaDB* will take care of sample randomization and adding standard mixes and blanks (see section *Instrument and Methods* for further details).

 After all relevant metadata was entered and saved, the folder containing the ISAtab files can be zipped and uploaded to *MetaDB*.
 Make sure to directly zip the files and not the superfolder.
-The uploaded ISAtab will be validated against the installed validation setting (???).
+The uploaded ISAtab will be validated against the installed validation setting.

-##### Future improvements

-- ISAtab creation directly from within *MetaDB*.
-- Editing of ISAtab information.

 ## MS data acquisition and conversion

 After data upload, samples will be randomized and blanks and standard mixes added to the final acquisition sequence.
 The created acquisition sequence can be exported as an Excel (.csv) file.
-This format can be imported or copy-pasted into, to our knowledge, all MS instrument ?? software.
-By using this acquisition sequence, you assure proper MSAcquisitionNames(??) naming, which is important for further data-processing.
+This format can be imported or copy-pasted into, to our knowledge, all MS instrument software.
+By using this acquisition sequence, you assure proper *MS Assay Name's*, which is important for further data-processing.

 During the acquisition step you might be obliged to repeat certain parts or add additional blank injections.
-Since unique MSAcquisitionNames(??) are essantial for proper filename mapping, additional injections should have a unique name.
-This can for instance be acheaved by adding a *_2* tag at the end of every MSAcquisitionName you want to repeat.
+Since unique *MS Assay Name's* are essantial for proper filename mapping, additional injections should have a unique name.
+This can for instance be acheaved by adding a *_2* tag at the end of every *MS Assay Name* you want to repeat.

 Once you finished your acquisition, you have to load back the final acquisition to *MetaDB*.
 This is done in two consecutive steps.
-First by indicating the final order and naming of your acquisitions, and second by uploading raw and extracted files ??.
+First by indicating the final order and naming of your acquisitions, and second by uploading raw and extracted files.

-For the final naming, *MetaDB* expects a list of all MSAcquisitionNames(??) in same order as you acquired your samples.
-This list can be copy/pasted directly from the MS instrument ?? software, or alternatively from an Excel sheet.
+For the final naming, *MetaDB* expects a list of all *MS Assay Name* in same order as you acquired your samples.
+This list can be copy/pasted directly from the MS instrument control software, or alternatively from an Excel sheet.
 This step can be repeated as much as needed.
 This allows you to change or repeat some of the acquisition, in case their quality was not satisfactional in the first place.

 Spectra have to be packed into a ZIP archive and uploaded trough the Web-interface.
 Alternatively, if lab scientists and *MetaDB* have access to a shared disk, files can directly be copied into the relevant directory.
-Extracted files have to be created manually using the specific option of the MS instrument software, or using external tools like [Proteowizard](http://???).
+Extracted files have to be created manually using the specific option of the MS instrument software, or using external tools like [Proteowizard](http://proteowizard/sourceforge.net/).

-##### Future improvements

-To avoid manual transformation and upload of data, a Daemon could be developed, which takes care of this step.
-A simple user interface which let's you choose file locations to observe and some other settings would be enough.
-It could be linked to [Proteowizard](http://???) which takes care of raw spectra file extraction.

 ## Data processing and visualization

 Once extracted files are added (indicated by a blue *processed* tag), data can be analyzed using *MetaMS*.
 Runs are selected from the user interface and a description can be added.
 The retention time can be restricted (e.g. ignoring the first and last minutes for the analysis) and feature annotation can be activated, in case there is a valid database installed.
 Data can be processed using different settings, as many times as desired.

 After data processing is finished, the experiment can be visualized for quality control.
 Data can be colored according to factors defined in the ISAtab file.
-Data can be normalized using square root scaling (Ref ??) and TIC normalizationn (Ref ??).
+Data can be normalized using square root scaling and TIC normalizationn.
 There are 5 different plots available.
-3 variations of PCA plots, a ?? plot and a plot showing the total intensity sum of every MS run.
+3 variations of PCA plots, an importance plot and a plot showing the total intensity sum of every MS run.

 ![PCA plot](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/PCA_1.png "PCA plot") One can see a good seperation for the factor *Variety* and the quality controls (a mixture of all samples) are located well in the middle of this PCA plot.